infracost/docs/docs/features/environment_variables.md

 ## Environment variables to set metadata

-The following environment variables should be set before `infracost breakdown` and `diff` are run to set or override the values that are automatically generated as part of the [Infracost JSON output](/docs/features/cli_commands/#examples).
-This is useful when running Infracost in a CI/CD where our CLI cannot detect the metadata, e.g Jenkins.
+The following environment variables should be set **before** `infracost breakdown` **and** `diff` are run to set or override the values that are automatically generated as part of the [Infracost JSON output](/docs/features/cli_commands/#examples).
+This is needed when running Infracost in a CI/CD where our CLI cannot detect the metadata, e.g Jenkins.

 :::note
 We recommend exporting environment variables using quotes so values with spaces are captured correctly, e.g. `export MY_ENV="my value"`